 Changes to Tax Information

-If you need to change any tax information on file at the city, please follow these instructions
+If you need to change any tax information on file with the City, please follow these instructions:

 Change of Name